 As a Virginia residential landlord, evicting a tenant, however, isn’t as simple as just locking the tenant out of the rental unit or packing up their belongings.
 That is not only illegal, but a tenant may also file a lawsuit against their landlord for damage.

 The only way to evict a tenant in Virginia is by filing an eviction lawsuit and receiving a court order.
 And even then, it’s only a sheriff or a constable that can physically evict the tenant from the rental of a landlord.
-To prevent legal issues, it's critical to follow the Virginia eviction process outlined in the Virginia Landlord Tenant Law.
+To prevent legal issues, it's critical to follow the eviction process in Virginia outlined in the Virginia Landlord Tenant Law.

 Step #1: Post an Eviction Notice